maximilian-ho/how-we-teach-ourselves/README.md

 # Articles

 This webpage explains our procedures for teaching ourselves.
 We wish we had discovered these procedures much sooner in life.
-Hence, we are sharing them in case they help some people.
+Hence, we are sharing them in case they help anyone.